bdegoy/openid-connect-generic/readme.md

 Much of the documentation can be found on the Settings > OpenID Connect Generic dashboard page.

 ## Purpose of this fork
-This fork is intended to test OIDC session monitoring and management against a generic OIDC Server.
+This fork is intended to test OIDC session monitoring and management against a generic OIDC Server: https://oa.dnc.global.
 Will we succeed without any modification of the server?
 The main addition resides in Javascript code polling server to know the status of the OIDC session.
 See a demonstration there : https://wp.dnc.global/